JoaoMLViegas/team_generator/README.md

 #### Option description
 1. View stored teams: Lists available team files and allows you to view the contents of a selected file.
-2. Remove stored team: Lists and deletes unwanted team files from storage.
+2. Remove stored team: Lists and allows deletion of unwanted team files from storage.

 ## **Project Structure**
 team_generator/